Water Leak Detectors & How They Save Your Home

 No matter how old or new your house is or how well it is built, there is eventually going to come a time when the plumbing fails.
-When this happens, it is of the utmost importance that you catch the leaks straight away, even if it is only a small leak, because leaks of all sizes can, and do cause immense damage to property when they are left untreated.
+When this happens, it is of the utmost importance that you catch the leak early, even if it is only a small leak, because leaks of all sizes can, and do cause immense damage to property when they are left untreated.

 Think we’re exaggerating?
 Water damage caused by plumbing failures cost approximately $14 billion each and every year.
 If you’re lucky, the insurance company will pay for your personal loses, but if not, poor plumbing could set you back thousands of dollars when it strikes.
 Not only that, but leaks cause a huge amount of water loss, which is bad for the environment and your home water bills.